Hastings Ranch, Pasadena, California: History

 Following the death of Charles Houston Hastings in 1942, the ranch was sold by the Hastings Foundation to a syndicate for over $1 million.
 The land was subdivided into luxury housing tracts.
 Hired by Coronet Construction Co. / Coronet Homes, Inc. in the late 1940s, Edward H. Fickett, FAIA was brought in to design the three subdivided tracts.
 The construction was completed in three phases, including 600 homes in the Lower Hastings tract completed in 1950, 480 homes in the Middle Hastings tract completed in 1950, along with 800 homes Fickett built in 1951 in the Upper Hastings Ranch area.

-Hastings Ranch Shopping Center, located on the north side of Foothill Boulevard Between Rosemead Boulevard and Michillinda Avenue, opened in 1960 with an expansion in 1984.
-It is home to Marshalls, Whole Foods Market, CVS Pharmacy, Rite Aid Pharmacy (formerly Thrifty Drugs), Sears (closed in 2021), and Vromans Bookstore.
+Hastings Ranch Shopping Center, located on the north side of Foothill Boulevard between Rosemead Boulevard and Michillinda Avenue, opened in 1960 with an expansion in 1984.

 With the post war growth of the 1950s, a drive-in theater was established at the lowest point of the neighborhood between Rosemead and Foothill Boulevards by the name of Hastings Drive-In Theater.
 It fell to heavy commercial development in the 1960s.
-The drive-in was replaced by the "Hastings Theater," which opened in 1968.
-The theater was a part of the Pacific Theatres chain, until it closed in 2008, and was replaced by LA Fitness.
-Mann Theaters opened a competing three-screen movie theater in Hastings Ranch in March, 1975 (premiering with The Towering Inferno), which closed in 2002 to be replaced by Trader Joe's.
+The drive-in was replaced by the Hastings Theater, which opened in 1968.
+The theater was a part of the Pacific Theatres chain, until it closed in 2008.
+Mann Theatres opened a competing three-screen movie theater in Hastings Ranch in March, 1975 (premiering with The Towering Inferno), which closed in 2002.

-Today Hastings Ranch is defined locally as two independent neighborhoods: "Upper Hastings" and "Lower Hastings," with Sierra Madre Boulevard dividing the two.
+Today Hastings Ranch is defined locally as two independent neighborhoods: Upper Hastings and Lower Hastings, with Sierra Madre Boulevard dividing the two.

 The Lariat is the bimonthly newsletter published for the residents of Upper Hastings Ranch.
 The newsletter contains information about the neighborhood, as well as publicizing essays by young residents.

-Films made in the Hastings Ranch area include 1978's The Jerk with Steve Martin (the gas station scene was filmed on the southwest corner of Greenhill Avenue and Rosemead Boulevard, now a Carl's Jr. fast food restaurant).
-A once-popular BMX track in a vacant lot next to Field Elementary School, frequented by neighborhood children (including the Van Halen brothers), was leveled in 1976 to make room for the "Sunrise Campus" of "First Church of the Nazarene."
+Films made in the Hastings Ranch area include 1978's The Jerk with Steve Martin (the gas station scene was filmed on the southwest corner of Greenhill Avenue and Rosemead Boulevard, now a fast food restaurant).
+A once-popular BMX track in a vacant lot next to Field Elementary School, frequented by neighborhood children (including the Van Halen brothers), was leveled in 1976 to make room for the Sunrise Campus of First Church of the Nazarene.
 The complex was completed in 1985.

+In 2025, the January 2025 Southern California wildfires, specifically the Eaton Fire, caused significant damage to Upper Hastings Ranch, as well as causing smoke and other types of damage to nearby homes.